 Students who have already received Title IV aid disbursements may lose some aid if they opt to withdraw, depending upon the percentage of the classes completed.
-If a student leaves the institution before completing 60% of a payment period or term, the financial aid office recalculates eligibility for Title IV funds based on the federal Return of Title IV Funds formula.
+Suppose a student leaves the institution before completing 60% of a payment period or term.
+In that case, the financial aid office recalculates eligibility for Title IV funds based on the federal Return of Title IV Funds formula.